 It is the responsibility of the Consultant to ensure that he or she visits the official Company website applicable to their home market, from time to time, to remain up to date with any changes which may be made to these Policies and Procedures.

 Neither the Company or its Consultants offer or may offer investment advice.
 No corporate marketing materials, printed or electronic, should be construed as investment or financial advice.
 The purchase of gold should never be construed or described as an investment.

-Neither the Company or its Consultants imply or may ever imply, that the value of gold is certain to rise in the future.
+Neither the Company or its Consultants imply or may ever imply, that the value of gold and/or digital currency is cer- tain to rise in the future.

 Section 1: Becoming a Consultant

-ii.
-The payment of the joining fee enables the Consultant to purchase product and services from/via the Company at the advertised discounted rates, introduce other Consultants and Customers and, to receive commissions and bonuses on the Consultant’s own sales and on the sales of those people they introduce, through the application of the Legacy Gold Reward Programme.
-The Company reserves the right in its absolute discretion to accept or reject an application to register as a Consultant.
+- The payment of the joining fee enables the Consultant to purchase and promote products and services from/via the Company, introduce other Consultants and Customers and, to receive commissions and bonuses on the Consult- ant’s own sales and introductions and, on the sales and introductions of those people they introduce, through the application of the Legacy Gold Reward Programme.
+The Company reserves the right in its absolute discretion to ac- cept or reject an application to register as a Consultant.